Overview

 - Computerized tomography (CT).
 A CT scan, a specialized X-ray technology, produces cross-sectional images of your brain.
 It's usually used to rule out tumors, strokes and head injuries.

-Positron emission tomography (PET) can capture images of the disease process.
+A PET scan test can capture images of the disease process.
 During a PET scan, a low-level radioactive tracer is injected into the blood to reveal a particular feature in the brain.
 PET imaging may include:

-Future diagnostic tests
+Future of diagnostic tests

 Treatment